KillerStrike17/10DaysofMLChallenge/README.md

 # 10DaysofMLChallenge
-This repo contains the solution for all the questions posted in this challenge
+This repo contains the solution for all the questions posted in this challenge hosted by Tensorflow UserGroup Mumbai

 ## [Day 1](Day1/)